robingould/robingould/README.md

 If you wanna get in touch add me on discord: robingould

-Here's my website (unfinished): [robingould.com](https://robingould.com)
-Note: it has significant performance issues on mac at the moment

 <!--
 **robingould/robingould** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.